depl0y/ror-template/README.md

 ```

 This file contains all texts used in the template.
 It could still use some work, to actually set up the right fields for the model attributes, but this will be added later.

+##Bootstrap 3.1.0
+Bootstrap is integrated, but I did choose not to use a gem for it.
+I just put the files in the `vendor` folder.
+This way it can easily be swapped out for your own framework or no framework at all.

 ##Gem dependencies